Daniel Schmidt (footballer)

-Daniel Yuji Yabuki Schmidt (矢吹シュミット・ダニエル勇二, Yabuki Shumitto Danieru Yūji) is a professional footballer who plays as a goalkeeper for the J1 League club, Nagoya Grampus.
-Born in the United States, he represents the Japan national team.
+Daniel Yuji Yabuki Schmidt (矢吹シュミット・ダニエル勇二, Yabuki Shumitto Danieru Yūji) is a professional footballer who plays as a goalkeeper for the J1 League club Nagoya Grampus.

 Early life

-Born in the United States to a German father and Japanese mother, Schmidt moved to Sendai, Japan at the age of two.
+Born in the United States to a German American father and Japanese mother, Schmidt moved with his family to Sendai, Japan at the age of two.
 He attended Chuo University.

 Club career

 Schmidt played three consecutive seasons as a Designated Special Player for Kawasaki Frontale while at the Chuo University, before entering the professional ranks in 2013.

 He later signed for Vegalta Sendai, but Schmidt played his first pro match during a one-month loan to Roasso Kumamoto in April 2014.
 After playing his first ever game with Vegalta in J. League Cup, he was again loaned to Roasso, this time until the end of 2015 season.
 A third loan was established in 2016, this time to Matsumoto Yamaga.

 On 18 July 2019, Schmidt joined Belgian side Sint-Truiden on a permanent deal.

 On 4 February 2023, he made his 100th appearance in the Belgian Pro League against Kortrijk.

 On 28 December 2023, Schmidt joined fellow Belgian club Gent on a permanent deal, signing a contract until June 2027.

 On 6 January 2025, Schmidt returned to Japan to play for Nagoya Grampus.